richelbilderbeek/molimm_employee_engagement_plan/README.md

 Additionally, I suggest to add more open questions, such as to give suggestions.
 In this way, we can already engage our colleagues in loving our group even more.
-These are just the same as the questions above, but open.

-Suggestions 1:
+Suggestions 1 (short, useful, awesome):

  * What can be improved about MOLIMM?

-Suggestions 2:
+Suggestions 2 (these are just the same as the questions above, but open):

  * What could the PI change to be more satisfied with MOLIMM as an organisation
  * What could the PI change to be more proud of MOLIMM